maxmind/minfraud-api-php/index.md

   array is missing.
-* `AuthenticationException` - This will be thrown on calling `->score()` or `->insights()` when the server is unable to authenticate the request, e.g., if the license key or user ID is invalid.
+* `AuthenticationException` - This will be thrown on calling `->score()` or `->insights()` when the server is unable to authenticate the request, e.g., if the license key or account ID is invalid.
 * `InsufficientFundsException` - This will be thrown on calling `->score()` or `->insights()` when your account is out of funds.
 * `InvalidRequestException` - This will be thrown on calling `->score()` or